-- Environmental Code of Practice for Metal Mines (Environment Canada 2009); and - Guidance Evaluating Human Health Impacts in Environmental Assessment: Noise (Health Canada 2017).
+- Environmental Code of Practice for Metal Mines (ECPMM; Environment Canada 2009); and - Guidance Evaluating Human Health Impacts in Environmental Assessment: Noise (Health Canada 2017).

-Noise and vibration objectives are specified in Environment Canada's Environmental Code of Practice for Metal Mines (ECPMM; EC 2009).
-With respect to noise, the Code requires that, in residential areas adjacent to mine sites, the equilibrium sound pressure level (Leq) from mining activities should not exceed 55 A-scale decibel (dBA) during the day (L_d), and 45 dBA at night (L_n).
+Noise and vibration objectives are specified in Environment Canada's ECPMM.
+With respect to noise, the ECPMM requires that, in residential areas adjacent to mine sites, the equilibrium sound pressure level (Leq) from mining activities should not exceed 55 A-scale decibel (dBA) during the day ( $L_d$ ), and 45 dBA at night ( $L_n$ ).